poult-lab/learning-note/About Python and some image algorithm/About python_opencv_pytorch_tf_keras_sh.md

 #### 106. torch.utils.data.RandomSampler()&torch.utils.data.SequentialSampler()

 1. `SequentialSampler`: Samples elements from the dataset sequentially.

-2. `RandomSampler`: Samples elements from the dataset randomly without replacement.
+2. `RandomSampler`: Samples elements from the dataset randomly **without replacement**.

+   hint: "without replacement" means that once an element is selected from the dataset, it is not put back into the pool of elements to be chosen again.
+Each element in the dataset can only be selected once until all elements have been sampled.

 ##### Use sampler instead of the shuffle